-A smaller or secondary affect could be reval communities Susinesses dependent on reg on recreation.
-For example End during adought farmers spend less money on pickups going out to eqt, etc.
+A smaller or secondary affect could be reval communities Susinesses dependent on region recreation.
+For example End during adought farmers spend less money on pickups going out to eqt etc. 2.
+How are these other sectors impacted?
+Some committies are dependent on some of their local seles tap from imports mentioned above.
+YMCA's on other arganizations use that for providing grants, operating funds, etc. I could go an and on, but we know the full impact doesn't stop at the

-- 2. How are these other sectors impacted?
-Some committives are dependent on some of their local seles tap from impacts mentioned above, YMCA's on other organizations use that for poviding grants, operating finds, etc. I could go on and on, but we know the fall impact doesn't stop at the (front door) - 3.
-What other comments do you have?
+3. What other comments do you have?